robforee/deploy-elkstack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because
 - it's configuration and deployment will be quick and consistant

-The playbook implements the following tasks:
+The playbooks implement the following tasks:
 - Install docker components and tools
+- download and launch a docker dvwa container
 - download and launch a docker elk container
 - enable docker service start on boot